openintegrationhub/Connectors/Adapters/OpenQuestionsForOtherOIHWorkgroups.md

   - Implementation of a changelog is needed
   - Which functionalities are possible without a change tracking mechanism?
 - How to handle API Limits?
-  - Provide best pracitces to handle API limits
+  - Provide best practices to handle API limits
 - Conflict resolution
   - Which conflicts can/should be handled within the adapters?
 - Batching (so that bulk read/write operations can be invoked for the sake of